The Southern Highland Craft Guild’s

 October 16–19, 2025, in downtown Asheville, NC - 50% Booth Fee Discount

-A reduced cost to help make your first fair more accessible - $150 Booth Grant
+A reduced cost to help make your first fair more accessible - Virtual Craft Business Education in partnership with Craft Your Commerce by Mountain Bizworks

 Featured promotion through SHCG’s social media, email campaigns, and advertising channels - Waived Membership Application Fee